dev-cetera/df_di/README.md

 // Register the answer to life, the universe and everything. di.register<int>(42);

-// Register an integer under a specific typeGroup, useful in environments like testing. di.register<int>(0, typeGroup: Gr.testGroup);
+// Register an integer under a specific groupKey, useful in environments like testing. di.register<int>(0, groupKey: Gr.testGroup);

 // Register a Future as a dependency. di.register(Future.value('Hello, DI!'));